 - Any unit located at a non-Major Source, - Any Highly-Utilized Emissions Unit, located at a Major Source, - Any Fully-Offset Emissions Unit, located at a Major Source, or - Any Clean Emissions Unit, located at a Major Source.

 otherwise,

 BE = Historic Actual Emissions (HAE), calculated pursuant to District Rule 2201.
+Since the steam generator is a new emissions unit, BE = PE1 = 0 for all pollutants.

-S-1624-74-1
+a.
+Tank S-1624-51